UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 get the detail of a timeslot

-## GET /api/calendars/timeslot/:id/:start/:end
+### GET /api/calendars/timeslot/:id/:start

-gets the timeslot id using the id of the task provider and start/end time of the timeslot
+gets the timeslot id using the id of the task provider and start time of the timeslot

 ### PATCH /api/calendars/timeslot/:id